 G. A person may hold only one Core EC position, but may hold multiple appointed positions.
 Each person who is a current voting member of OMTA, regardless of the number of positions held, has only one vote.

 H. Core EC Officers shall not receive salaries for any services specific to the duties of their elected position as described in their job description but may be reimbursed for expenses related to EC services.

-I. The EC time-sensitive business with a quorum at a special meeting through email or phone without prior notification to the general membership.
+I. The EC may conduct time-sensitive business with a quorum at a special meeting through email or phone without prior notification to the general membership.

 J. The EC shall be the only Committee.
 All other committees formed shall be called subcommittees, and shall report to the EC.
 See Article IX.